gravitational/gravity/docs/5.x/workshops.md

 #### Computer and OS

-This workshop is written for MacOS X but should mostly work with Linux as well.
+This workshop is written for Mac OS X but should mostly work with Linux as well.
 You will need a machine with at least `7GB RAM` and `8GB free disk space` available.

 #### Docker